Today, I want to answer the question, can you add watercolor over wax-based colored pencil?

 About all I could do at this point was cool down areas with blue washes, as I did in the middle distance below, or warm them up with yellow washes, as I did in front of the cast shadow (above).

 I’m not at all pleased with the appearance of the drawing when viewed up close, but seen as a whole, it’s not bad.

 For an experiment.

 Is it finished?
-I rather think so, but not because I’m satisfied with the results.
-I simply don’t know what else to do with it!
+I rather think it is, but not because I’m satisfied with the results.
+The reason I think it’s finished is that I simply don’t know what else to do with it!